207 SQUADRON ROYAL AIR FORCE HISTORY

 29 Oct 2007: I was the craftsman from 2Bn who built the gates.
 I'm very proud of them and visit them everytime I'm back in Germany.
 It was an honour to make this memorial for the people of Stalag XIB.
 Kind regards CFN T Freeman.

-207 Squadron RAF Association - RAF Escaping Society 1945-95 - RAF Ex POW Association
+207 Squadron RAF History - RAF Escaping Society 1945-95 - RAF Ex POW Association

 Wartime Memories site Stalag XIB